cowri/cowri-docs/cowri-developer-guide/installation.md

 **Docker and Docker Compose (optional)**

-The easiest way to bring all Cowri services up by using [Docker Compose](https://docs.docker.com/compose/).
+The easiest way to bring all Cowri services up is by using [Docker Compose](https://docs.docker.com/compose/).
 This requires the installation of both [Docker](https://docs.docker.com/install/) and [Docker Compose](https://docs.docker.com/compose/install/) on your local machine.
-However, if you wish to run the services without usind Docker Compose, that can be done as well.
+However, if you wish to run the services without using Docker Compose, that can be done as well.

 ## Running Cowri Demo App Locally